raulpoppiel/sugarcane-yield-prediction/README.md

 drive.mount('/content/drive')
 ```

-In the next cell, put a bash script that just clones this repo:
+In the next cell, past the following script to clone this repo into your Google Drive:
 ```
 import os
 from pathlib import Path